sari-rahul/Studen-Study-Portal/README.md

 16. As a User I want to have an account setup so that I can Delete my account if needed.
 17. As a User I want to have a Password reset Facility so that I can reset my password if needed.
 18. As a Unregistered User I want to redirected to Sign Up page so that I can Instantly Sign up and get access to the website facilities.
+19. As a user I want to have a discussion forum so that I can ask my doubts to other people and get answers
+20. As an Unregistered User I want to Enter the Discussion Forum so that I can read and be aware of the discussion going on.
+21. As a user I want to have access to Home page from the discussion forum so that I can go back to my saved notes and HomeWorks.
+22. As a user I want to have access to read each question and its answer so that I can feel and select the interesting ones.
+23. As a user I want to have access to answer form so that I can Answer the questions.
+24. As a Registered User I want to have edit and delete button to the answers so that edit and delete the answers.
+25. As a user I want to have a dashboard button on each page so that I can go back to the dashboard to see other questions.
+26. As a user I want to have a dashboard for the Discussion forum so that I can see all the discussions happening.
+27. As a developer I want to to validate the code so that the code is according the industry standard.
+28. As a developer I want to deploy the project so that I can check the deployed version is same as the developed version.
+29. As a developer I want to write the detailed README files so that the project is well documented for future references

 ### Site Goals

 1. To provide students with a place store their Notes and Homeworks.
 2. To provide an to create ToDo List and update it.
 3. To provide a place for the students where they can browse in YouTube ,Wikipedia and various Books as per requirement.
-4. To provide a discussion forum for students to asks questions and to answrer them.
+4. To provide a discussion forum for students to asks questions and to answer them.
+5. To provide an integrated study environment for students.
-5. To make the website available and functional on every device.
+6. To make the website available and functional on every device.

 ### Scope
 The project aims to develop an online platform called "Student Study Portal" that facilitates students in Storing Notes, Homeworks , creating ToDo list and to search in different inbuilt services.
 It also provides a discussion forum where student can ask questions and also answer others questions.The platform will be responsive and user-friendly, providing features for user registration, creating notes, homeworks and updating them, creating todo list and updating them, searching in wikipedia,Youtube and books.
 It give access to all users to the discussion forum without registration.